 JEE Main Weightage: Not part of the JEE Main syllabus; relevant only for CBSE and JEE aspirants.

-Every solved sum in the this chapter follows the canonical substitution workflow:declare t = g(x) , compute dt , rewrite the integral, integrate in t, back-substitute.
+Every solved sum in this exercise follows the same substitution workflow:declare t = g(x) , compute dt , rewrite the integral, integrate in t, back-substitute.
 The back-substitution step is written explicitly because the marking scheme awards 1 of the 3 marks for the final answer in terms of x, not t.

 The Collegedunia editorial team has cross-checked every answer against the official NCERT key and the 2026-27 revised textbook.
 Where a problem admits two natural substitutions (e.g. Q24 with t = sin x or t = cos x), the solution shows the route NCERT prefers and notes the alternative inline.